Updated September, 2023.

 3. Devour the Fall Dining Deals

 It’s foodie heaven in Whistler come the fall, with many of the restaurants coming out with some epic dining deals.
-This could be your chance to try some of the fine dining options like Araxi, Bearfoot Bistro, The Rimrock Cafe, or Red Door Bistro; a hidden gem like Brickworks, Basalt, Raven Room, or Elements; or a different type of cuisine at The Mexican Corner, Teppan Village or Tandoori Grill.
+This could be your chance to try some of the fine dining options like Araxi, Bearfoot Bistro, Wild Blue, The Rimrock Cafe, or Red Door Bistro; a hidden gem like Brickworks, The Raven Room, or Alta Bistro; or a different type of cuisine at The Mexican Corner, Teppan Village or Tandoori Grill.

 4. Visit the Squamish Lil’wat Cultural Centre